District 14 Homeless Veterans Programs

 Help End Homeless Veterans in Texas

-Our State Commander Keith King and District 14 Commander Anson L. Booker needs all of us to committe in helping end Homeless Veterans in District 14 and across the State of Texas.
+Our State Commander Richard "Dick" Shawver and District 14 Commander Carlo S. Davis needs all of us to committe in helping end Homeless Veterans in District 14 and across the State of Texas.
+Jimmie Surles is the Homeless Veterans Chairman for the District and his contact information for his phone number and email is 254-319-4348 and email is firstname.lastname@example.org.
+If you need any help please contact him.
 We have developed a program to help resolve this problem by working with Posts, VA Hospitals, VA Clinics, other organizations in your community.
 Our work in collaboration with large and small localities proves that - through leadership, cooperation and evidence-based practices - it’s possible to ensure that every Veteran has food, clothing, health care and a home.

 What is our Mission?

 To foster camaraderie among Texas veterans of overseas conflicts.
 To serve our veterans, the military, and our communities.
 To advocate on behalf of all veterans.
 To help provide services and resources to eliminate homelessness among our Texas Veterans.

 What is our Vision?

 Ensure that all Homeless Veterans are respected for their service, always receive their earned entitlements, and are recognized for the sacrifices they and their loved ones have made on behalf of this great country.

 What can WE do as Texas Veterans to take appropriate steps toward alleviating this terrible condition you ask?
 It’s as simple as reaching out and taking action VOLUNTARILY!
 Step up to the plate …….
 You hear about it?
 Care enough to do something about it?
 Remember that there by the Grace of God … it could be YOU that is homeless with no knowledge of where to turn next.
 Do nothing is not acceptable.

 What can you do at the District level?